Analysis | The Staggering Dollar Figures Fueling Campaign 2020

 10. Isn’t this getting a little crazy?

 Some politicians, including some of the Democratic presidential candidates, have made sweeping promises about campaign-finance reform, including finding ways to roll back the Citizens United decision and reinvigorate public financing.
 Many have sworn off taking money from lobbyists and corporate PACs, as have many Democratic members of Congress.
 But the main drivers of the last congressional push for campaign finance reform are gone: McCain died in 2018, and his Democratic ally in the push, Russ Feingold, left the Senate in 2011.
 Even modest reform proposals, such as requiring that Facebook and Google report political spending on their sites, have languished.
-In 2019, the Democratic-controlled House passed a wide-ranging package of reforms that included greater regulation for super-PACs and “dark money” nonprofits that don’t disclose donors, but it has stalled in the Republican-controlled Senate.
+In 2019, the Democratic-controlled House passed a wide-ranging package of measures that included greater regulation for super-PACs and “dark money,” but it has stalled in the Republican-controlled Senate.
 Any limits that do manage to get through Congress might not withstand scrutiny by the Supreme Court.

 To contact the reporter on this story: Bill Allison in Washington DC at ballison14@bloomberg.net